blackchip-org/pac8/monitor.md

 ### d [*start-address* [*end-address*]]

 **Disassemble** code from *start-address* to *end-address* inclusive.
-If *end-address* is not specified, diassemble an amount that can fit on a screen.
+If *end-address* is not specified, disassemble an amount that can fit on a screen.
 If *start-address* is not specified, use the current program counter as the *start-address*.

 ### f *start-address* *end-address* *value*